 Great Beast Comics, the company set up by creators Adam Cadwell and Marc Ellerby, has been quietly building up a catalogue over the last...

+Last year the Beat inaugurated the Person of the Year award.
+In an industry where changing the status quo isn't always greeted with joy, this is our way of recognizing the people who either move the needle and shake things up or exemplify a level of excellence that others can aspire to.
 This year, votes were much more across the board.
 One person clearly got the most votes as a single person.
 However, a different executive team had more votes overall when both parts were added up.
 So, we used our executive power to declare both a Person of the Year and a Team of the Year.
 Who moved the comics industry in 2011 and will continue to be heard in 2012?
 Read on.

 Art schools and apprenticeships find themselves more popular than ever, let's all tip our hats to inspiration artist Rudolph Töpffer's for his creation of boarding school for boys.
 While anyone can teach themselves and become successful on their own, a lot of the specialty schools allow access to equipment, connections, mentorship of working professionals and opportunities in a condensed amount of time that are priceless.